XIP-1

 • Preamble – RFC 822 style headers containing metadata about the XIP, including the XIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.

-• Simple Summary – “If you can’t explain it simply, you don’t understand it well enough.”
+• Proposal Summary – “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the XIP.
+Authors should aim for this summary to be one or two sentences.

 • Rationale – The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community and should discuss important objections or concerns raised during discussion.